AsadAzam/TheLastHall/README.md

 ## The Last Hall
 The last hall, is a simple 3D game which uses features from nearly all the lectures in Games50.
 It is an endless game with the aim of reaching the furthest point in the game.

 The first block/platform is where the FPS controller is initiallized.
 We now find the current transform of the initial block.
 The initial block is a Pipe with 8 sides (dealing with pipes and transforms is a bit tricky).
-There are 5 diffent types of Prefabs (created).
+There are 5 different types of Prefabs (created).
 The prefabs are:
 - None -> This is a simple pipe the player can pass through without any hinderance
 - Hole -> This pipe has a large hole in between, the user has to jump over it else he will fall and game will be over.